2026-04-05

 This protocol hits especially close to home for us.

-When our founder Jake Long was working 80-hour night shifts as an ER nurse, he weighed 308 pounds.
+When our founder Jake Long was working 80-hour night shifts in hospital security, he weighed 308 pounds.
 The stress, terrible sleep, and terrible food had destroyed his metabolism and health.
 Even after he started making changes, he realized that simply losing weight wasn’t enough — he needed to keep the muscle he was building.

-The exact combination of high protein (2.4g/kg) and consistent resistance training is what allowed him to drop from 308 to 198 while actually getting stronger.
+The exact combination of high protein (2.0–2.4g/kg of goal weight) and consistent resistance training is what allowed him to drop from 308 to 196 while actually getting stronger.
 He didn’t have the benefit of the 2026 JAMA study, but he was following the same principles through trial and error.

 How We Apply This Research at Legacy In Motion